VikeLabs/Passr/docs/Submitting First Pull Request.md

  If you don't have Git on your machine, [install it](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/set-up-git).

-## Fork this Repository

-Fork this repository by clicking on the fork button in the top right corner of the Passr project.
-This will create copy of this repository on your account.

 ## Clone this Repository
-To clone, go to your account and click on the clone button and then click on the <em> copy to clipboard </em> icon.
+To clone, go to the Passr account and click on the clone button and then click on the <em> copy to clipboard </em> icon.
 Open the terminal and run the following command,

  ```git clone [your copied url here]```